 Autonomous Vehicles (AV) will be among the most significant technological achievements of current times, with the potential to save and improve lives [1], [2].
-While these great benefits should exist in the future, it is unclear at what point AV can be considered safer than the human-driven vehicles [3].
-Evidence of the imperfections of current AV is the various crashes and fatalities that have been attributed, at least in part, to the autonomous control of involved vehicles [4]-[19].
+However, it is unclear at what point AV will be safer than the human-driven vehicles [3].
+The imperfection of current AV is evident in the various crashes that have been attributed, in part, to the autonomous control of involved vehicles [4]-[19].

 Neural networks and artificial intelligence have enabled capabilities in cyber-physical systems that might have remained unachievable otherwise.
 Deep Neural Networks (DNN) for object detection, classification, and predictive tracking, are crucial for perceiving an AV's environment in real-time and planning complex maneuvers an AV must execute.
-But these technologies are inherently unverifiable, i.e., incapable of being verified [20]-[22] and have tail issues that lead to, as yet unsolvable, safety concerns [23]-[29].
+But these technologies are inherently unverifiable, i.e., incapable of being verified [20]-[22] that leads to, as yet unsolvable, safety concerns [23]-[29].
 Safety-critical software are required to be analyzable and verifiable [30], [31], a role DNN solutions are not yet ready to fulfill [32]-[34].

-The impasse caused by the necessity of DNN solutions to enable AV's mission capabilities and their unsuitability for safety-critical tasks can be resolved by decoupling mission and safety requirements of tasks.
-The need for clearly defined safety requirements for AV has long been acknowledged [21].
+The impasse caused by the necessity of DNN solutions to enable AV's mission capabilities and their unsuitability for safety-critical tasks can be resolved by decoupling the mission and safety requirements.
 The disassociated fulfillment of safety and mission requirements has been successful in system architectures like Simplex [35], [36], leading to systems that work with high performance in typical cases but provide verifiable safe behavior in safety-critical conditions.
 But thus far, such a separation has not been achieved in AV.